R1M1N/s.i.y.a/README.md

 **Meet S.I.Y.A Enhanced - Your Intelligent, Real-time AI Assistant!**

-*Fast, intelligent, and now with Jarvis-like capabilities.
+*Fast, intelligent, and agentic and now supports mcp.
 S.I.Y.A Enhanced combines lightning-fast responses with real-time intelligence, smart suggestions, and complete privacy.* 🚀🤖

 ---

-**Made with ❤️ for intelligent, fast, and powerful conversations**